 The Office of Assessment has used National Institute for Learning Outcomes Assessment (NILOA) to develop a transparency framework for university assessment.
 This Student Outcome Data page includes key data points that highlight priority items related to student achievement and outcomes.

 The University’s regional accreditation is through the Higher Learning Commission.
 On a 10-year review cycle, Missouri State University has been continuously accredited by the Higher Learning Commission or its predecessor, North Central Association since 1915.
 HLC accreditation is for the entire University not specific academic programs.
 HLC accreditation documents from the 2015 site visit and Notification of accreditation letters are available to view on the Accreditations page from the Office of the Provost.

 Missouri State takes pride in welcoming students from across the country and the world.
-In 2017, Missouri State's population includes students from every county in Missouri, every state in the U.S., and from 88 nations across the globe.
+In 2018, Bears originated from 49 states as well as territories of Puerto Rico, Military overseas, the Trust Territories and the Virgin Islands (2,623 students) and 73 foreign countries (1,226 students).
 The Enrollment page includes percentages of undergraduates by gender, in-state or out-of-state, age, income, and ethnicity.

 The university measures student achievement through completion/graduation rates, retention rates, pass rates on licensure exams, student activity after graduation for both undergraduate and graduate programs, General Education assessment and outcomes from assessment of the Public Affairs Mission.